SidRichardsQuantum/Celestial_Dynamics_Iteration_Methods/THEORY.md

 ### Heun's Method

-This is also an RK2 method, which is more accurate than the Euler method because it averages the initial gradient with the gradient predicted by Euler's method.
+This is also the RK2 method, which is more accurate than the Euler method because it averages the initial gradient with the gradient predicted by Euler's method.

 Euler's method predicts:
 - $x_{pred} = x_0 + v_{x0} dt$